Blendify/blender-manual/trunk/blender_docs/manual/addons/rigging/rigify.rst

 While placing the arm bones try to start having a straight line that goes from the shoulder to the hand in both front and top view.
 After this is done just add a slight bend to the elbow.
-This can be easily done by going in the top view, entering armature Edit Mode and sliding the bone junction between forearm and upper_arm slightly toward the world’s Y axis.
+This can be easily done by going in the top view, entering armature Edit Mode and sliding the bone junction between forearm and upper_arm slightly toward the world's Y axis.

 For the leg you can follow a similar process.
 Start by aligning the leg bones creating a straight line from the hips to the ankle, then place the foot and the toe accordingly.
 Remember to add a slight bend to the knee.
-This can be easily done by going in the side view, entering armature Edit Mode and sliding the bone junction between thigh and shin slightly toward the world’s Y axis.
+This can be easily done by going in the side view, entering armature Edit Mode and sliding the bone junction between thigh and shin slightly toward the world's Y axis.

 Finally align the heel bone by going in the front view and placing his head and tail to fill the foot size from side to side then, in the side view,